-In the present scenario there are number of hair transplant techniques known that can put a patient in dilemma while selecting the technique but the demand and dominancy of follicular unit transplantation (FUT) is increasing day by day.
-This technique is not only helping in getting vast density and fine quality of hair but also give immediate and long lasting result where as other hair restoration therapy like follicular unit extraction (FUE) take considerable time and generally gives low yield of follicular units.
+In the present scenario, there are a number of hair transplant techniques known that can put a patient in a dilemma while selecting the technique but the demand and dominance of follicular unit transplantation (FUT) are increasing day-by-day.
+This technique is not only helping in getting vast density and fine quality of hair but also give immediate and long lasting result whereas other hair restoration therapy like follicular unit extraction (FUE) takes considerable time and generally gives a low yield of follicular units.

-Follicular unit transplant (FUT) is the conventional hair transplantation method which involves extracting a linear strip usually between 0.8mm to 1.2mm wide and between 20cm to 26cm in length of hair bearing skin from the back or the side of the scalp.
+Follicular unit transplant (FUT) is the conventional hair transplantation method which involves extracting a linear strip usually between 0.8mm to 1.2mm wide and between 20cm to 26cm in length of hair-bearing skin from the back or the side of the scalp.
 In the latest 4th generation FUT, for getting dense follicle units, the lower part of the occipital area and the temporal area is used since this area is highly capable of creating a new hairline and for obtaining high-quality grafts.
 After the harvesting of the grafts by expert technicians, the gap is closed by trichophytic closure leaving no visible scar after surgery.
-The strip is dissected into ultra refined follicular units by using video assisted microscope and then the grafting process is done.
+The strip is dissected into ultra refined follicular units by using a video-assisted microscope and then the grafting process is done.

 During the process when a strip of hair is taken from a donor area and transplanted in recipient area may result in visible scar but, now thanks to the latest and most advanced 4th generation FUT hair transplant with the aid of trichophytic closure technique promises scar free and natural look.
 The area from where a strip is harvested is sutured or stapled in a way that the edge of one flap immediately overlaps on another flap reducing the visibility of the scar.
 The procedure can be initiated by removing the epidermal edge to create a sloping or ledge type edge.
 The opposing side is then brought to the trimmed epidermal side to allow for a slight overlap.
-The epidermal edge is trimmed till the level that does not affect hair growth, so that hair can grow easily through the scar to assist in concealing the donor scar.
-Once the flaps are closed, the two sides bind together with surgical staples/suture for about two weeks whilst the scalp repairs itself and hair growth occurs in the sutured area of donor site.
-Afterwards, a very fine thin line is appeared which is hard to see, extremely difficult to find, allowing the patient to wear his or her hair very short in the donor region.
-This advanced 4th generation technique is even working with smaller grafts; a greater amount of hair units can now be extracted and transplanted by the strip extracted containing the follicular unit with a low transected rate of graft.
+The epidermal edge is trimmed till the level that does not affect hair growth, so that hair can grow easily through the scars to assist in concealing the donor scars.
+Once the flaps are closed, the two sides bind together with surgical staples/suture for about two weeks whilst the scalp repairs itself and hair growth occurs in the sutured area of the donor site.
+Afterwards, a very fine thin line appears which is hard to see, extremely difficult to find, allowing the patient to wear his or her hair short or trimmed in the donor region.
+This advanced 4th generation technique is even working with smaller grafts; a greater amount of hair units can now be extracted and transplanted by the strip harvesting containing the follicular unit with a low transected rate of the graft.